-The Company's G&A expenditures were \$1,603,229 for the first quarter of FY2024, an increase of 32.4% from \$1,211,010 for the FY2023 comparative quarter.
+The Company's G&A expenditures were \$4,832,668 for the nine months ended September 30, 2024, an increase of 12.4% from \$4,300,713 for the FY2023 comparative period.

-The significant variances for the three months ended March 31, 2024 and 2023 are as follows:
+The significant variances for the nine months ended September 30, 2024 and 2023 are as follows:

-Consulting fees for the first quarter of FY2024 were \$151,507 (FY2023 - \$31,678).
-The increase in consulting fees is related to the ongoing Due Diligence process on the Target Company in current quarter.

-Financial advisory expenditures for the first quarter of FY2024 were \$17,296 (FY2023 - \$221,557).
-The significant decrease in financial advisory fees for the current period was due to the HKEX IPO listing application process underway during the comparative period.
-The Company successfully completed its HKEX IPO listing in December 2023 and therefore expects its financial advisory fees to be lower for FY2024 compared to FY2023.
+- Consulting fees for the nine months ended September 30, 2024 were \$217,544 (FY2023 \$339,527).
+The significant decrease in fees for the current period was due to the HKEX IPO listing application in progress during the comparative period and the related costs.
+The Company successfully completed its HKEX IPO listing in December 2023 and expects its consulting fees to be at this level going forward; - Financial advisory expenditures for the nine months ended September 30, 2024 were \$22,012 (FY2023 \$689,966).
+The significant decrease in financial advisory fees for the current period was also due to the higher costs related to HKEX IPO listing application for the comparative period.
+The Company expects its financial advisory fees to continue to be in this range for the balance of FY2024;

-Office and general expenses for the first quarter of FY2024 were \$306,736 (FY2023 - \$191,259).
+- Office and general expenses for the nine months ended September 30, 2024 were \$862,474 (FY2023 \$553,816).
 The increase in office and general expenses is a result of increased activity for the Company and its subsidiaries.
-The Company expects the office and general expenses to continue to be higher than its prior period levels.

-Research and development expenditures for the first quarter of FY2024 were \$257,484 (FY2023 - \$81,214).
-These costs are related to the Company's initiative in developing and implementing new technologies in its mining operations, with the expectation of improving its recovery rates, as well as milling, and mining efficiencies and lowering environmental impact of its processing and mining activities.

-Salaries, management, and director fees were \$517,730 for the first quarter of FY2024 (FY2023 - \$375,138).
-The increase for the current quarter is primarily due to an increase in salary expense for additional employees, including geo-technical personnel at its subsidiary levels as well directors fees for Persistence following its listing on the HKEX.

-Shareholder communications for the first quarter of FY2024 was \$63,440 (FY2023 - \$18,925).
-The increase in shareholder communications has increased over the comparative quarter due to additional reporting and filing requirements with the HKEX listing of Persistence.
+The Company expects the office and general expenses to continue to be higher than its prior period levels; - Research and development expenditures for the nine months ended September 30, 2024 were \$958,442 (FY2023 \$987,771).
+These costs are related to the Company's initiative in developing and implementing new technologies in its mining operations, with the expectation of improvement in areas of recovery rates, milling, and mining efficiencies and lowering the environmental impact of its milling and mining activities; - Salaries, management, and director fees were \$1,599,406 for the nine months ended September 30, 2024 (FY2023 \$966,354).
+The increase for the current period is primarily due to an increase in salary expense for additional employees, including additional geo-technical personnel at the subsidiary level as well directors fees for Persistence following its listing on the HKEX; and - Shareholder communications for the nine months ended September 30, 2024 was \$208,422 (FY2023 \$35,337).
+The increase in shareholder communications has increased over the comparative period due to additional reporting and filing requirements with Persistence's HKEX listing.